 I love listening to podcasts and take full advantage of the free resources out there for improving my Spanish “on the go”.
 Trust me when I say that these audio shows and podcasts will help you on your way towards achieving your linguistic goals.
 I’ve listened to lots of shows but these are the best for people learning Latin American Spanish.

-Are you a student of Spanish and having a hard time getting your head around some of the vocabularies?
-Maybe you speak Spanish but want to learn more.
+Are you a student of Spanish and having a hard time getting your head around some of the vocabulary?
+Maybe you speak Spanish well but want to learn more.
 Well look no further, here’s my list of the best podcast shows about Latin American Spanish.
 All are easy to listen to and provide a good mix of real-life situations and vocabulary.

 There are roughly three types of podcasts can help you learn Spanish: